-In fact, advanced dental disease is caused by bacteria which can enter the bloodstream and attack multiple organs in a dog’s body, including the heart, liver and kidneys.
+In fact, advanced dental disease is caused by bacteria that can enter the bloodstream and attack multiple organs in a dog’s body, including the heart, liver, and kidneys.
 Stress can also contribute to the development of kidney problems.

 How Are Kidney Problems Diagnosed?